skihumba/Extracting_DecisionTree_rules/README.md

-### Extracting_DecisionTree_rules
+### Extracting Decision Tree rules

-extract if else rules from a decision tree model trained in scikit-learn
+Extract if else rules from a decision tree model trained in scikit-learn